Pilot's Handbook of Aeronautical Knowledge

 A Military Operations Area (MOA) is airspace of defined vertical and lateral limits established for the purpose of separating certain military training activities from IFR traffic.

-— The distractor "military services conducting VFR low altitude navigation, tactical training, and flight testing" appears valid, but this may reference a Military Training Route (MTR).
-Any use of weapons in the area would make the airspace Restricted or Warning, not an MOA.
+— A distractor describing MOAs as airspace where the military conducts VFR low altitude navigation, tactical training, and flight testing appears valid, but this describes a low-altitude Military Training Route (MTR).
+MOAs aren't limited to low-altitude operations, but some MOAs are.
+Also, any use of weapons in the area would make SUA Restricted or Warning, or a Controlled Firing Area (CFA), not an MOA.

 When operating VFR in a Military Operations Area (MOA), a pilot should exercise extreme caution when military activity is being conducted.